Rishabh0523/DevOps/Day - 5 ( Connect EC2 Instance from UI and Terminal )/README.md

 # 🔖 AWS CLI ( Full Guide )

-## How to connect EC2 instances from UI
+## How to Connect EC2 instances from UI

 First of all we will Login to our AWS console after that we have created a Instances named test , so we will start the Instance after getting the message of Success we will connect this instances by Clicking on id .